 That’s why your goal isn’t necessarily to get Baby to stop running; it’s to help them think about running a little more before doing it and keeping them safe.

 How do I do that?

 Option #2: As a supplement to explaining, you can try redirecting some of Baby‘s running energy to other things.
 Maybe you can set aside a certain time during the day to play tag, catch, or otherwise use Baby‘s running powers for good.
 If Baby can put that energy into an activity that makes you happy, you’ll both enjoy your day more (and one of you will be a little too tired to run later).
-You can also use this time to practice “come back here” games like Red Light, Green Light or Simon Says for when Baby really needs to run and you really need him to stop running.
+You can also use this time to practice “come back here” games like Red Light, Green Light or Simon Says for when Baby really needs to run and you really need them to stop running.

 Option #3: At the end of the day, safety is the most important thing.
-If you can’t get Baby to stop bolting out of your reach or out of your sight, you might want to try to physically rein him in a little.
-You can do this by holding hands, using a stroller, asking Baby to keep a hand on the stroller/cart/wagon/etc. at all times as he walks, or, yep, using a toddler harness.
+If you can’t get Baby to stop bolting out of your reach or out of your sight, you might want to try to physically rein them in a little.
+You can do this by holding hands, using a stroller, asking Baby to keep a hand on the stroller/cart/wagon/etc. at all times as they walks, or, yep, using a toddler harness.
 Even if you’re reluctant, you won’t be the first parent to use a method you swore you’d never need, and if a stroller or a harness is what keeps Baby safe, that’s all that matters.

 The last option for a running toddler will be an evergreen solution for many of your parenting dilemmas: wait it out.
 The running phase is really common for toddlers, and it will pass eventually.
-Either he will find another favorite activity, understand your 100th Why We Don’t Run presentation, or just grow out of it.
+Either they will find another favorite activity, understand your 100th Why We Don’t Run presentation, or just grow out of it.
 In the meantime, check out your local high school track team – maybe it’s time to start training for the 100-meter dash?